Terrorist activity in Belgium: Islamic terrorism

 In the 1990s Belgium was a transit country for Islamist terrorist groups like the Armed Islamic Group of Algeria (GIA) and the Moroccan Islamic Combatant Group (GICM).

 Belgium has a population of 11 million including large numbers of immigrants from Muslim countries.
-100,000 Moroccan citizens live in Belgium, often descended from Moroccans recruited to work in the mining industry in the 1960s; a small fraction of the children and grandchildren of the immigrant generation have been attracted to Militant Islamism and jihad.
+100,000 Moroccan citizens live in Belgium, often descended from Moroccans recruited to work in the mining industry in the 1960s; a small fraction of the children and grandchildren of the immigrant generation have been attracted to Militant Islamism and Jihad.
 A tiny fraction of this large Muslim population has participated in terrorist attacks.
 In a report by the Combating Terrorism Center, of the 135 individuals surveyed in connection with terrorism, there were 12 different nationalities.
 Of those 65% had Belgian citizenship and 33% were either Moroccan citizens or had ancestral roots there.

 In 2016, Belgian researcher estimated that about 562 individuals had travelled to become foreign fighters in the Syrian and Iraqi Civil Wars, the majority of whom joined the Islamic State with others joining the al-Qaida-affiliated group Al-Nusra Front.
 The majority of those who went to the Syria in the 2012-2016 time span were of Moroccan descent according to U.S. and Belgian authorities.

 Belgium has been the base of operations for a number of terrorist attacks in the 2010s, including the November 2015 Paris attacks.
 It has also been the place where some Islamist militants developed militant views before going to the Middle East to fight with ISIS.

 In June 2016, with 451 fighters having travelled to join the Syrian Civil War, Belgium had the highest number of foreign fighters per capita.

 The November 2015 Paris attacks in France were coordinated and planned from Belgium.
 The overall leader of that terrorist cell was believed to be Mohamed Belkaid, an Islamic State operative from Algeria who previously had lived in Sweden.
 Belkaid was killed in a shootout in the Foret district of Brussels, during which Belkaid was firing on police to allow Salah Abdeslam to escape.
 Salah Abdeslam was arrested a few days later and the surviving members of the cell, including brothers Najim Laachraoui and Khalid and Ibrahim Bakraoui (previously armed robbers) launched the 2016 Brussels bombings targeting Brussels airport and metro killing 32.

-Terrorism experts regard ISIS activities in Europe's Francophone area as a single, French-Belgian junction of Islamic State activity and attacks.
+Terrorism experts regard Islamic State activities in Europe's Francophone area as a single, French-Belgian junction of ISIS activity and attacks.